What makes a party successful?

 👉 If you adopted a new IT system or if you have made changes to it, you should onboard your users to the changes.

-Thankfully, onboarding the users is the easiest part of the process.
+Thankfully, user onboarding is the easiest part of the process.

 At least, it can become the easiest part if you know how to take a shortcut.